Developed by Senior & Disability Action and Hand in Hand: The Domestic Employers Network

 What if either you or an attendant feels sick?

-- If your attendant is found to have coronavirus, you may have been exposed.
+- If your attendant is found to have COVID, you may have been exposed.
 Do whatever you can to self-isolate and limit the number of people you come into contact with and the number of people they come in contact with.

 Income support for domestic workers who don’t work during this crisis:

-If your employee is…
+If your attendant is…

 - laid off, they may be eligible for unemployment insurance.